olibrook/conjugate-this/README.rst

   - When picking the next verb for a task, always pick from the front of the queue.
 DONE: Add the verb "haber".
 One of the big three!
+DONE: Store scores for each and every verb/tense and display these.